 Required hours (or credits) of 30 per year (with a minimum of 10 in Category I, Maximum of 5 in Category III) and submit annual reporting.

-4. YOU are responsible for tracking events on the NSIA website or in an excel spreadsheet (provided by NSIA) and have all background information (agendas, readings, programs) available in case of an audit.
-Members will be responsible for updating their own file, with an annual reporting date no later than January 31 each year for activities ending on December 31 of each year.
+4. You are responsible for tracking events on the NSIA website or in an excel spreadsheet (provided by NSIA) and have all background information (agendas, readings, programs) available in case of an audit.

 a.
 10% of total membership in the P.Ag. and A.Ag. categories will be selected each year to submit paperwork (hardcopy or electronic) to support claimed hours (random audit).
 Those who are not automatically audited per section 9b and/or 10 will be randomly selected.
 Audited members will have 30 days from an audit request to submit supporting paperwork.
 Failure to meet this deadline results in a failure to pass the audit.
 Note: names go back in the audit hat for subsequent years.

-c.
-If members are unable to meet the PD credit requirements in any one year, they can apply to NSIA Council to have a 1 year extension to achieve the full 2 year requirement of 60 credits with a minimum of 20 hours in Category 1.
+a.
+If members are unable to meet the PD credit requirements in any one year, they can apply to NSIA Council to have a 1-year extension to achieve the full 2-year requirement of 60 credits with a minimum of 20 hours in Category 1.
 Any such arrangements would automatically require an audit in the second year.
 Failure to pass this audit would result in a failure to meet PD requirements and a subsequent membership review by NSIA Council.

-d.
+a.
 Members can apply to Council to be excused for one year from acquiring credits in situations such as maternity leave, unemployment, or long-term illness.
 Exemptions may only occur with adherence to the Leave of Absence Policy.